Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Override-Module-Role-Assignments.md

 This page describes how to deploy Enterprise-scale with a custom configuration, including guidance on how to override the dynamically generated Role Assignments for a specific Policy Assignment with Managed Identity.

+> NOTE: This feature is available from version 0.2.2.

 We will use the `Deploy-HITRUST-HIPAA` and `Deploy-SQL-Auditing` policy assignments as an example.

 On deployment, the module will auto-generate the role assignments necessary for any Policy Assignment when a Managed Identity is required to support policies using `Modify` or `DeployIfNotExists` effects.